ianmcampbell/Arcus-Modular-Education-Support-System/README.md

 ### MESS Around: Come to a Workshop!

-All CHOP and Penn employees are welcome to attend one of our workshops.
+All CHOP and Penn employees are welcome to attend our workshops.
 Registration is required.
 [Click here to find out more and to register](https://redcap.chop.edu/surveys/?s=EYWKYA48KT).

 ### Be MESSy: Become a Contributor!